 Increased platelets may lead to serious bleeding or, more commonly, thrombosis.
 Thrombosis is the major cause of morbidity and mortality.
 Recent studies indicate that an elevated leukocyte count is a major independent risk factor for thromboses.
 Although anecdotally (and intuitively), elevated platelet count may increase the risk of thrombosis, one study found an inverse relationship between absolute platelet count and thrombotic risk.
 Bleeding is more likely with extreme thrombocytosis (ie, > 1.5 million platelets/μL) due to an acquired deficiency of von Willebrand factor.

 Common symptoms are

 Thrombosis may cause symptoms in the affected site (eg, neurologic deficits with stroke or transient ischemic attack, leg pain, swelling or both with lower extremity thrombosis, chest pain and dyspnea with pulmonary embolism).
 Bleeding is usually mild and manifests as epistaxis, easy bruisability, or GI bleeding.
-Digital ischemia may occur, and splenomegaly (usually not extending > 3 cm below the left costal margin) occurs in < 50% of patients.
+Erythromelalgia (burning pain in hands and feet, with warmth, erythema, and sometimes digital ischemia) may occur.
+Splenomegaly (usually not extending > 3 cm below the left costal margin) occurs in < 50% of patients.
 Hepatomegaly may rarely occur.
-In pregnant patients, thrombosis may cause recurrent spontaneous abortions.
+Thrombosis may cause recurrent spontaneous abortions.

 Life expectancy is near normal.
 Although symptoms are common, the course of the disease is often benign.
 Serious arterial and venous thrombotic complications are rare but can be life-threatening.
 Leukemic transformation occurs in < 2% of patients but may increase after exposure to cytotoxic therapy, especially alkylating agents.